Recently, a friend of mine asked me how my day was.

 There's a reason many modern workplaces boast nap rooms in the office: It's to boost employees' productivity during the rest of the workday.

 How?
 While a nap won't make up for a poor night's sleep, studies show taking a power nap in the middle of the day can help you process new information and even learn new skills.
-One study by NASA found that a 26-minute nap can boost productivity by as much as 35% and increase alertness by 54%.
+Recently, CBS News investigated the benefits of napping in the workplace.
+In the report, which you can watch below, CBS interviewed a number of psychologists in executives about the topic.
+They even featured our own CEO, Brian Halligan.

 If you find it impossible to take a nap in your work environment, try taking a break to take a walk or even daydream.